-Breidafjordur is a large shallow bay, about 50 km wide and 125 km long, renowned for its stunning natural beauty, with a perfect frame of high and low mountains highlighting the scenery, most prominent of whom is Snaefellsjokull glacier.
+Breidafjordur is a large shallow bay famous for its stunning natural beauty.
+It has a perfect frame of high and low mountains; most prominent of all is Snaefellsjokull.

 Islands of Breidafjordur

-Many of the islands in Breidafjordur are used by people but very few are inhabited all year.
-The island of Flatey has a hotel that is open in summer.
-Other islands are used for summer houses.
-Many farmers in the area use the islands for eiderdown harvesting.
+Many of the islands in Breidafjordur are used by locals, but very islands are inhabited all year.
+The island of Flatey has a hotel that is open in summer, while other islands have summer cottages.
+Furthermore, many farmers in the area use the islands for harvesting eiderdown.

-The ferry Baldur crosses the bay on a daily basis.
-It shortens the route between the Snæfellsnes Peninsula and the Westfjords region.
+The Baldur ferry crosses the bay on a daily basis.
+The ferry ride shortens travel times between the Snæfellsnes Peninsula and the Westfjords region.